-13) Reporting of Risk Elements for Condominium Projects, Planned Unit Developments, and Other Properties with Common or Undivided Interests ("Common Interests") Unless otherwise noted, this report is based solely on the real Property referenced by the Property's Assessor's Parcel Number ("APN").
-An APN whose boundary does not include all Common Interests associated with the parcel will generate a report which does not identify the natural hazards relating to the Common Interests that extend beyond the APN parcel boundary.
-Accordingly, it is imperative that you consult with the property's homeowners association(s) to determine those risks.
+13) Reporting of Risk Elements for Condominium Projects, Planned Unit Developments, and Other Properties with Common or Undivided Interests ("Common Interests") A Property whose boundary does not include all Common Interests associated with the Property will generate a report which does not identify the natural hazards relating to the Common Interests that extend beyond the boundary of the Property.
+Accordingly, it is imperative that you consult with the property's homeowner's association(s) to determine those risks.